joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 - Using constant (`const data_type var_name`) to make variable unchangable during the function call is a handy way to secure the data that we need to handle.

-- Using reference (`data_type &var_name`) instead of tipical pass by value to a function, making sure that we only have one variable declaration instead of making another copy of that variable.
+- Using reference (`data_type &var_name`) instead of typical pass by value to a function, making sure that we only have one variable declaration instead of making another copy of that variable.

 - `Getting The sorted values`